-Eric Rosenfeld, 63, of New York, New York, U.S.A., has been the President and Chief Executive Officer of Crescendo Partners, L.P., a New York based investment firm, since its formation in November 1998.
+Eric Rosenfeld, 64, of New York, New York, U.S.A., has been the President and Chief Executive Officer of Crescendo Partners, L.P., a New York based investment firm, since its formation in November 1998.
 Prior to forming Crescendo Partners, he held the position of Managing Director at CIBC Oppenheimer and its predecessor company Oppenheimer & Co., Inc. for 14 years.
-Mr. Rosenfeld currently serves as lead independent director for Primo Water Corp, a beverage company, and CPI Aero (Chairman Emeritus), a company engaged in the contract production of structural aircraft parts.
-He is also on the board at Canaccord Genuity Group, a full-service financial services company and Pangaea Logistics Solutions, a logistics and shipping company.
+Mr. Rosenfeld currently serves as lead independent director for Primo Water Corp, a water delivery company and is on the board of CPI Aero (Chairman Emeritus), a company engaged in the contract production of structural aircraft parts.
+He is also on the board at Pangaea Logistics Solutions, a logistics and shipping company.
+He is a board member at Algoma Steel, a steel company that merged with Legato Merger Corp., a blank check corporation where he had been the Chief SPAC Officer.
 Mr. Rosenfeld has also served as Chairman and CEO for Arpeggio Acquisition Corporation, Rhapsody Acquisition Corporation, Trio Merger Corp, Quartet Merger Corp and Harmony Merger Corp., all blank check corporations that later merged with Hill International, Primoris Services Corporation, SAExploration Holdings, Pangaea Logistics Solutions Ltd and NextDecade Corporation respectively.
-Mr. Rosenfeld is also the CEO of Allegro Merger Corp, a shell company, and the Chief SPAC Officer of Legato Merger Corp. a blank check corporation.
-He was also a director of NextDecade Corporation, a development stage company building natural gas liquefaction plants, Absolute Software Corp., a leader in firmware-embedded endpoint security and management for computers and ultraportable devices, AD OPT Technologies, an airline crew planning service, Sierra Systems Group Inc., an information technology, management consulting and systems integration firm, Emergis Inc., an electronic commerce company, Hill International, a construction management firm, Matrikon Inc. a company that provides industrial intelligence solutions, DALSA Corp., a digital imaging and semiconductor firm, HIP Interactive, a video game company, GEAC Computer, a software company, Computer Horizons Corp.
+Mr. Rosenfeld is also the CEO of Allegro Merger Corp, a shell company, and the Chief SPAC Officer of Legato Merger Corp II, a blank check corporation.
+He was also a director of Canaccord Genuity, an investment banking and financial services firm, NextDecade Corporation, a development stage company building natural gas liquefaction plants, Absolute Software Corp., a leader in firmware-embedded endpoint security and management for computers and ultraportable devices, AD OPT Technologies, an airline crew planning service, Sierra Systems Group Inc., an information technology, management consulting and systems integration firm, Emergis Inc., an electronic commerce company, Hill International, a construction management firm, Matrikon Inc. a company that provides industrial intelligence solutions, DALSA Corp., a digital imaging and semiconductor firm, HIP Interactive, a video game company, GEAC Computer, a software company, Computer Horizons Corp.
 (Chairman), an IT services company, Pivotal Corp, a cloud software firm, Call-Net Enterprises, a telecommunication firm Primoris Services Corporation, a specialty construction company, and SAExploration Holdings, a seismic exploration company.
 Mr. Rosenfeld is a regular guest lecturer at Columbia Business School and has served on numerous panels at Queen's University Business Law School Symposia, McGill Law School, the World Presidents' Organization and the Value Investing Congress.
 He is a senior faculty member at the Director's College.
 He is a guest lecturer at Tulane Law School.
 He has also been a regular guest host on CNBC.
-Mr. Rosenfeld received an A.B. in economics from Brown University and an M.B.A. from the Harvard Business School.
-Mr. Rosenfeld has served on Aecons's board since 2017.
+Mr. Rosenfeld received an A.B. in Economics from Brown University and a Master of Business Administration from the Harvard Business School, Mr. Rosenfeld has served on Aecon's Board since 2017.